We have an embarrassment of riches!

 GROW: Johnson County is a hunger-relief and educational farm initiative focused on reducing food insecurity and empowering a new wave of local growers.
 Roughly four acres is cultivated at the Johnson County Historic Poor Farm to grow organic fruits and vegetables that are donated to local hunger-relief agencies and provide hands-on gardening and farming experience for community members of all ages and backgrounds.

-Johnson County Conservation Department manages natural resources and outdoor recreation areas through the county.
+Johnson County Conservation Department manages natural resources and outdoor recreation areas throughout the county.
 Several native prairies, river access areas, and small community parks provide a variety of services in natural resources recreation, and conservation.
-This department is assisting in the establishment of several conservation practices on the Historic Poor Farm site, including a 13.5 acre pollinator plot.
+This department is assisting in the establishment and management of several conservation practices on the Historic Poor Farm site, including the 15-acre pollinator plot.

 Iowa Valley RC&D is place-based and uniquely built to address varied local needs and concerns.
 Our team works to grow local economies, strengthen food systems, foster protection and enhancement of natural resources, and develop awareness for the arts, history, and culture.
 We have been fortunate to work on the Historic Poor Farm in both the hands-on capacity as farm managers, and in the development of the Master Plan.